Skip to content

 babylon namespace use -c test -t dev -s 73a90433

-babylon apply --organization project/
+babylon apply project/

 Here are some simple commands you can use if needed: